aafrey/node-faas-happy-path/getting-started-nodejs.md

    |--handler.js
    |--package.json
 ```
 > BONUS: By default, `faas-cli` will bundle all dependencies, including `devDependencies`.
 So after the initial build, a `./template/Dockerfile` will appear.
 It's possible to edit/add to this file to include `ENV NODE_ENV=production` to eliminate devDependencies in the next build.
-Just make sure to include it before `RUN npm i`
+Just make sure to include it before `RUN npm i`.
+This will keep images sizes to a minimum.

 #### That's a wrap!